mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 views, containers, actions, reducers).
 Effective product teams work in terms of features, not abstract technical domains.

-The constraint of working with component state puts pressure on our designs.
+Deciding to work with component state puts pressure on our designs.
 Developers must decide which components should own state and then connect parent and child components to that state with data props and callbacks.
 Because components can make API calls, manage internal state, and render HTML